Direct debit: Access

 Before a company or organisation can collect payment by Direct Debit they need to be approved by a bank, or use a commercial bureau to collect direct debit payments on their behalf.
 This approval process ensures the company will be able to operate within the direct debit scheme rules and maintain the integrity of the scheme.

 If a large number of customers complain about direct debits set up by a particular service user then the service user may lose its ability to set up direct debits.

 Dormancy

-Any direct debit instruction that has not been used to collect funds for over 13 months is automatically cancelled by the customer's bank (this is known as a "dormancy period").
+Any direct debit instruction that has not been used to collect funds for over 13 months is automatically cancelled by the customer's bank (this is known as a "dormancy period", and was extended to 24 months during the Covid-19 pandemic).
 This can cause problems when the mandate is used infrequently, for instance, taking a payment to settle the bill for a seldom-used credit card.
 If the credit card company has not collected a payment using the Direct Debit mandate for over 13 months the mandate may have been cancelled as dormant without the customer's knowledge, and the direct debit claim will fail.